Thairath Online

 Share article

-Australian Boy Critically Injured in Shark Attack in Sydney Harbour Amid Heavy Rainfall Flooding Urban Areas
+Australian Boy Critically Injured in Shark Attack in Sydney Harbour Following Heavy Rainfall

-An Australian boy is in critical condition after being severely bitten by a shark in the middle of Sydney Harbour amid several days of heavy rain, which was a key factor allowing sharks to enter urban areas.
+An Australian boy is in critical condition after being severely bitten by a shark in Sydney Harbour amid several days of continuous heavy rain, which was a key factor allowing the shark to enter the urban area.

-The unexpected incident occurred at a beach in the Wavcluse area, about 9 kilometers from Sydney's central business district, within Sydney Harbour.
-The boy was jumping into the water from a rock about 6 meters high with friends in the late afternoon when he was suddenly attacked by a shark.
+The unexpected incident occurred at a beach in the Wavcluse area, about 9 kilometers from Sydney’s central business district, inside Sydney Harbour.
+The boy was jumping into the water from a rock about 6 meters high with friends in the late afternoon when the shark suddenly attacked.

-New South Wales police revealed that the recent heavy rainfall caused a large influx of freshwater into the harbour, making the water murky and brackish—conditions preferred by bull sharks.
+New South Wales police revealed that the recent heavy rainfall caused a large influx of freshwater into the harbour, making the water murky and brackish, conditions preferred by bull sharks, also known as Zambezi sharks.

-Police Commander Joseph McNulty stated that the mix of freshwater and brackish water, combined with the vibrations from jumping into the water, may have created the perfect environment for a shark attack to occur.
+Police Commander Joseph McNulty stated that the mix of freshwater and brackish water, combined with the disturbance caused by jumping into the water, may have created the perfect conditions for a shark attack to occur.

-After being bitten, the boy was pulled out of the water by his friends before emergency personnel arrived.
-Police took the unconscious boy onto a patrol boat and provided first aid by applying tourniquets to both legs to stop severe bleeding.
+After being bitten, the boy was pulled from the water by friends before emergency personnel arrived.
+Police took the unconscious boy onto a patrol boat and administered first aid by applying tourniquets to both legs to stop severe bleeding.

-Officials performed resuscitation efforts while rushing the boat across the harbour to a pier, where an ambulance was waiting to take him to Sydney Children's Hospital.
+Officials attempted resuscitation while rushing the boat across the harbour to the wharf, where an ambulance awaited to transport him to Sydney Children’s Hospital.

-The boy is currently being treated in the intensive care unit (ICU), with family and friends by his side at all times.
+The boy remains in the intensive care unit (ICU) with his family and friends by his side at all times.

-Records show that since 1791, there have been more than 1,280 shark attacks in Australia, with over 250 resulting in fatalities.
-Currently, Australia averages about 20 shark attacks per year, with fewer than three deaths annually, which remains lower than drowning and other marine accident statistics.
+Data shows that since 1791, there have been over 1,280 shark attacks on humans in Australia, with more than 250 fatalities.
+Currently, Australia averages about 20 shark attacks per year, with fewer than three fatalities annually, which is lower than drowning and other maritime accident statistics.

-However, scientists warn that rising sea temperatures and increased coastal crowding may alter shark migration patterns and increase the risk of encounters with humans.
+However, scientists warn that rising sea temperatures and increasingly crowded coastal areas could alter shark migration patterns and increase the risk of encounters with humans.

-Previously, in September, a surfer died after a great white shark attack on a northern Sydney beach, and two months later, a woman was fatally bitten by a bull shark while swimming at a remote northern beach.
+Previously, in September, a surfer died after a great white shark attacked him at a northern Sydney beach, and two months later, a woman was fatally bitten by a bull shark while swimming at a remote northern beach.